As a parent you don’t need anyone to tell you how important sleep is – both for you and your baby!

 Your baby’s size (height and weight) are more important than their age when deciding to transition from a sleep sack to a blanket.

-As a general rule, most babies can use sleep sacks until around the age of 2.
+As a general rule, most babies can use them until around the age of 2.

 However, some babies continue to use sacks for longer.

-If your baby moves around a lot in their sleep then you may want to stay with a sleep sack for longer.
+If your baby moves around a lot in their bed then you may want to stay with a sleep sack for longer.

 This is because unlike a blanket, a sack will stay in place and keep your baby warm however much they move in their crib.